-Directors and officers insurance protects board members and officers from legal expenses if they are sued for a decision made on behalf of a church that led to financial loss.
+D&O protects board members and officers from legal expenses if they are sued for a decision made on behalf of a church that led to financial loss.

 Workers’ compensation insurance is required in almost every state for religious organizations that have employees.
 It can cover medical costs for work-related injuries.

 If an employee sues a church over harassment, discrimination, wrongful termination, or another violation of employee rights, EPLI can pay for legal costs.

 From claims of misconduct to church property disputes, religious organizations are not immune to lawsuits.
 Church insurance lets you continue your worship services and programs despite medical bills from an accident, legal fees from a lawsuit, or other unexpected costs.